Irving scores 40, Nets lose Harden but beat Knicks 114-112

 Green scored 23 points and Joe Harris added 16 for the Nets, who won their eighth straight at home.

 Randle had 19 points, 15 rebounds and 12 assists in his fourth triple-double of the season.
-RJ Barrett scored 22 points and Reggie Bullock added 21.
+RJ Barrett scored 22 points and Reggie Bullock added 21, but the Knicks couldn’t hold a 14-point lead just before halftime.

+“Well, I thought we had some costly turnovers that hurt us and the offensive rebounding hurt us,” Knicks coach Tom Thibodeau said.
+“So I thought we played a very good first half, the start of the third was good, we didn’t close out the third well and then we fought at the end to have a shot at it.”

 The Nets were hoping to finally be whole again this week, but now with Harden hurt again it’s unclear if they’ll be able to put either of their other superstars out there with Irving.
-Kevin Durant shot around before the game and coach Steve Nash said he was hopeful the All-Star forward would be ready to play for the first time since Feb.
+Kevin Durant shot around before the game and Nash said he was hopeful the All-Star forward would be ready to play for the first time since Feb.
 13.

 “But it’s definitely not set in stone,” Nash said.